amd/ryzen-ai-documentation/docs/modelrun.rst

    * - cacheKey
      - Optional
      - {onnx_model_md5}
      - Compiled model directory generated inside the cache directory.
-Use string to specify desired name of the compiler model directory.
+Use string to specify the desired name of the compiler model directory.
 For example: ``'cacheKey': 'resnet50_cache'``

    * - encryptionKey
      - Optional